 Since the beginning of the 21st century, technology companies have been investing billions of dollars in the race to develop the first commercially viable quantum computer.

 The dawn of the “quantum era” will soon be upon us and promises exponential growth in computing power; leading to significant advancements in the research and development of communications, pharmaceuticals, artificial intelligence and more.
 However, the quantum computer also poses an existential threat to encryption security as we know it today.
 It threatens the public key encryption infrastructure that underpins our global digital economy.

 To mitigate this risk, NIST is working on a program to standardise the next generation of “quantum-resistant” encryption algorithms; designed to remain secure in a post-quantum computing world.
 The project is already underway, with the first draft standards due for publication as soon as 2022.

 Once standardised the current generation of encryption algorithms will need to be replaced with these new quantum-resistant algorithms.
 This will ultimately require an update to all software and hardware devices that use Public Key encryption globally.

 With this in mind, Senetas has adopted a strategy to help customers with the transition to post-quantum cryptography.
-NIST guidelines recommend adopting a hybrid classic/quantum state in anticipation of the new standards.
-Senetas hardware encryptors will support this hybrid approach in a free firmware upgrade, likely to be available by the end of 2020.
+NIST guidelines recommend adopting an embedded classic/quantum state in anticipation of the new standards.
+Senetas hardware encryptors will support this embedded approach in a free firmware upgrade, likely to be available by the end of 2020.

 Quantum Key Distribution